 –––Originally posted, September 14, 2018, on my old website.–––

-October 3, 2019 update on that tattoo: Being that my margins were not clean when the doctor removed my breast, and I chose not to do chemo or radiation, I decided to wait another year for “all clear” before subjecting the skin tissue to inks.
+October 3, 2019 update on that tattoo: Being that my margins were not clean when the doctor removed my breast, and I chose not to do chemo or radiation, I decided to wait for “all clear” before subjecting the skin tissue to inks.
 Me and my “stand in” are getting used to each other.
 There is beauty found in watching her scars fade.

 As always, I love to hear your thoughts, DEar HEaRTs.
 You matter to me.
 XO Bernadette

 Subscribe to this blog!
 Follow me on Facebook!
 Remember, SHaRiNG is CaRiNG.
-So please SHARE this if you found something here that inspired, you may know someone else who will feel the same.
+Please SHARE this if you found something here that inspired, you may know someone else who will feel the same.